Research Study Coordinators

 Joyce Lau is a junior majoring in Psychology and joined the ADAPT in Winter 2024.
 She is interested in finding out how cultural and environmental factors affect mental health as well as learning more psychological disorders.
 She plans to apply to graduate school and pursue a career as a clinical psychologist.

-Haylee Jarrett is studying Medical Anthropology and Global Health.
-She joined ADAPT in winter 2024.
+Haylee Jarrett is studying Medical Anthropology Global Health and Environmental Studies.
+She joined ADAPT in Winter 2024.
 In her career, she hopes to explore prevention science, cultural psychology, environmental public health, and dimensions of wellness in marginalized populations.
 Haylee plans on attaining her Masters of Public Health to pursue a career in epidemiology after graduating.

 Daniela Ekedede joined ADAPT in Winter 2024.
 She received her bachelor’s degree in Medical Anthropology and Global Health from the University of Washington in 2022, and is now a post-baccalaureate student with the goal of becoming a physician after completing her studies.
 Her research interests include the mental health of first-generation individuals and its impact on both them and subsequent generations, along with the stigmatization of mental health resources within Black and immigrant communities.